yingweiwo

 Interactions

-Probenecid decreases the renal excretion of this agent.
+Probenecid reduces renal excretion of this drug.

 Additional Infomation